This post may contain affiliate links. Please read my disclosure policy.

 Here are a few more recipes for hearty soups and stew you might enjoy:

-Hearty Beef and Gnocchi Soup Recipe – a warming and delicious chunky soup worthy of an entire meal.
+Hearty Beef and Gnocchi Soup Recipe – aย warming and delicious chunky soup worthy of an entire meal.
 Serve with crusty bread to sop up all the delicious broth.
-Click HERE to get the recipe for Hearty Beef and Gnocchi Soup.

 Featured Kitchen Tool: the enameled cast iron Dutch Oven